 Agencies must take reasonable steps to provide auxiliary aids or services if this would make it easier for the disabled person to use their services.
 For instance, an appropriate auxiliary aid or service can include the provision of information on audiotape or provision of a sign language interpreter.

-Wherever possible Ampersand Consulting will make reasonable adjustments to hallways, passages and doors in order to provide and improve means of access for disabled employees and workers.
+Wherever possible The Develop Group will make reasonable adjustments to hallways, passages and doors in order to provide and improve means of access for disabled employees and workers.
 However, this may not always be feasible, due to circumstances creating such difficulties as to render such adjustments as being beyond what is reasonable in all the circumstances.

 3. Age Discrimination

 The Develop Group will not discriminate directly or indirectly, harass or victimise any person on the grounds of their age.
 We will encourage clients not to include any age criteria in job specifications and every attempt will be made to persuade clients to recruit on the basis of competence and skills and not age.

 The Develop Group is committed to recruiting and retaining employees whose skills, experience, and attitude are suitable for the requirements of the various positions regardless of age.

 No age requirements will be stated in any job advertisements on behalf of the company.